 At NHS ConfedExpo 2023, we will have a stream of cabaret-style rooms dedicated to in-depth and engaging workshops exploring the opportunities and solutions presented by the most important developments and challenges for the health and care sector.

-15 minutes - Experts/facilitators introduce the session’s key lines of inquiry and the context behind them
+15 minutes - Experts / facilitators introduce the session's key lines of enquiry and the context behind them

-30 minutes - Facilitated table work exploring the key lines of inquiry
+30 minutes - Facilitated table work and discussion to explore the key line of enquiry

-10 minutes - Closing remarks by Chair and experts/facilitators focused on next steps
+5 minutes - Closing remarks by Chair and exports / facilitators focused on outcomes and next steps

 (The format can be different from the above example, as long as the focus is on group engagement and discussion.)